Kaito Hirata

-Kaito Hirata (平田 海斗, Hirata Kaito) is a Japanese footballer currently playing as a midfielder for ReinMeer Aomori.
+Kaito Hirata (平田 海斗, Hirata Kaito) is a Japanese footballer currently playing as a midfielder for Bokelj in Montenegro.

 Career

 Hirata began his professional career with Mito HollyHock after promotion to its top team ahead of the 2020 season.

 Hirata was transferred to ReinMeer Aomori for the 2023 season, after spending the previous two seasons with the club as a loanee.